 - Anyone is welcome to audit the course; use the survey link below to get full access to Canvas.
 Auditors are allowed to attend classes and participate in discussions.
-If they are on the waitlist they can (and should) submit homework, until their status is fully clarified. - To join the waitlist or for audit access, go to https://goo.gl/YRWBk4 and fill in the form.
-Professor Fader will notify the most deserving students as spaces open up. - Students cannot take the course pass/fail: given high demand for it, students must be committed to doing their best throughout the semester; striving to merely pass is not good enough.
+If they are on the waitlist they can (and should) submit homework until their status is fully clarified. - To join the waitlist or for audit access, go to https://goo.gl/YRWBk4 and fill in the form.
+Professor Fader will notify the most deserving students as spaces open up.
+This process will be used for students in all degree programs; it takes priority over any other waitlist processes that might apply to other courses. - Students cannot take the course pass/fail: given high demand for it, students must be committed to doing their best throughout the semester; striving to merely pass is not good enough.